innocenzi/tailwindcss-theming/README.md

 - [`tailwindcss-darkmode`](https://github.com/danestves/tailwindcss-darkmode) - Another variant alternative.
 - [`tailwindcss-theme-swapper`](https://github.com/crswll/tailwindcss-theme-swapper) - Similar to `tailwindcss-theming`, but lower-level, and without the variant functionality.
 - [Manually](https://tailwindcss.com/docs/breakpoints/#dark-mode), by adding a `screens` media query in Tailwind's configuration.

+> A more complete comparison of the different theming plugins can be found [here](https://github.com/JakeNavith/tailwindcss-theme-variants/blob/main/README.md#alternatives).